Tera Melos: Trash Generator and hiatus (2017–present)

-"Treasures and Trolls", despite already having a presence in their setlist, did not release until late 2018—a full year after Trash Generator.
-The single also released with a b-side featuring Rob Crow and a digital bonus track, both of which were from the Trash Generator sessions.

-At the end of 2018, Tera Melos went on a headlining tour with Mouse on the Keys.
+"Treasures and Trolls", despite already having a presence in their setlist, did not release until late 2018—a full year after the album.
+The single also released with a B-side featuring Rob Crow and a digital bonus track, both of which were from the album's sessions.
+During 2018, Tera Melos went on a headlining tour with Mouse on the Keys and supporting Minus the Bear on their farewell tour.
 For personal reasons, Nathan had to cancel his appearances on the tour and was filled in for by long-time friend and contributor Pat Hills.

+During a 2021 live-stream, Nick Reinhart stated that the band members have been in contact with one another, but haven't seen each other for some time due to Nathan and John living in Europe.
+This has left the band on an indefinite hiatus.

+Recently, Nick Reinhart has gone on tour with Death Grips in place of Andy Morin.
+It's presumed Andy left the group, although this is unknown.

 Musical style

 Tera Melos's sound is labeled as math rock, experimental rock and punk jazz, with influences from progressive rock and post-hardcore.
 AllMusic critic Jason Lymangrover wrote that the band melds "the aggression of punk with the technical intricacies of prog rock," using "jerky shifts in time signatures and disjointed guitar noodling with a close resemblance to Don Caballero and Hella."
 The band's music also features tapped guitar parts, as well as angular bass riffs and splintered spazz-jazz drumming, complemented with ambient electronics and sparse vocal lines.

 Starting with Patagonian Rats in 2010, the band began to infuse pop elements and harmonic singing to their sound, "making a shift from unconventional song structures of ambient-indebted post rock to hyper-technical guitar pop."
-Their third album, X'ed Out (2013), incorporated influences from skate punk, dream pop, and proto-emo.
+Their third album X'ed Out (2013) incorporated influences from skate punk, dream pop, and proto-emo.